NEMA connector: NEMA 21

 NEMA 21 series devices are specified for three-pole plus neutral, five-wire grounding devices for 3-phase 120/208Y supplies.
 According to NEMA, NEMA 21 straight-blade devices are "reserved for future configurations", so no designs for this series exist and no devices have been manufactured.
 There are however NEMA L21 series locking devices for 20- and 30-ampere devices specified and available for these applications.

 NEMA 22

 NEMA 22 series devices are specified for three-pole plus neutral, five-wire grounding devices for 3-phase 277/480Y supplies.
 According to NEMA, NEMA 22 straight-blade devices are "reserved for future configurations", so no designs for this series exist and no devices have been manufactured.
 There are however NEMA L22 series locking devices for 20- and 30-ampere devices specified and available for these applications.

 NEMA 23

 NEMA 23 series devices are specified for three-pole plus neutral, five-wire grounding devices for 3-phase 347/600Y supplies.
 According to NEMA, NEMA 23 straight-blade devices are "reserved for future configurations", so no designs for this series exist and no devices have been manufactured.
 There are however NEMA L23 series locking devices for 20- and 30-ampere devices specified and available for these applications.

-NEMA 24

-NEMA 24 Series devices are specified for two pole, three-wire grounding devices for 347V A/C power.